freecurve/Freecurve_labs_arrow-nn_suite/README.md

 ## Solvation energy of water in water

-This ARBALEST simulation gives free energy of water solvation in water.
+This simulation gives free energy of water solvation in water.
 Alchemical TI transition path is the annihilation of the molecule in the solvent box (decoupling of solute molecule in water).
 Also water Hvap (heat of vaporization) is calculated separately.

-### ARBALEST Configuration Templates
+### Configuration Templates

 The simulation folder `./INPUT/XML` includes the following Arbalest configuration file templates: